|

 Mixamate make their own trucks near Sheffield.
 They have adapted and improved them over many, many years.
 They make different trucks with different specialities.

-Amongst the fleet, are trucks that weigh batch concrete and pump it through a 3" diameter flexible hose.
-The truck carries 65m of flexible hose.
+Amongst the fleet are 28 trucks that weigh batch concrete and pump it through a 3" diameter flexible hose.
+These trucks carry 65m of flexible hose.
 The extra charge for this truck that pumps is £400 plus VAT.

 The man is there for you to talk to, not pretending he cannot hear you on the end of a phone or just sending a message to another department so nothing happens.